it-projects-llc/odoo-saas-tools/saas_portal_signup_custom/doc/index.rst

 * Log out from SaaS portal or open portal in incognito window
 * Click ``Sign in`` and then ``Sign up``
 * Fill the form and click ``[Sign up]`` button
-* Databases will be created - one per each plan of selected product's template
+* Databases will be created - one per each plan selected in your product